Previous dayApril 16, 2026Next day

 8.3 km---✓ ReviewedUSGS →

-A magnitude 2.4 earthquake was recorded 19 km ESE of Silver Springs, Nevada on April 16, 2026 at 21:43 UTC.
-This event falls inside the aftershock decay of a nearby magnitude 3.0 earthquake that occurred about 13 hours earlier.
-At a depth of 8.3 km, the event was shallow crustal.
-Geolocation places the event at 39.330°N, -119.024°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
+This magnitude 2.4 event was detected 19 km ESE of Silver Springs, Nevada on April 16, 2026, with origin time 21:43 UTC.
+It arrived roughly 13 hours after a larger magnitude 3.0 mainshock in the same 20 km area, placing it within the typical aftershock window.
+The event originated approximately 8.3 km below the surface, classifying it as shallow crustal.
+The epicenter is at 39.330°, -119.024°.
+The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.4 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-16